straut12/sj4u-gh/_pages/ref/linux/vnc-ssh.md

 or
 http://hostname.local:1880

-To access from another computer you can use the IP addressor hostname found above.You can also update the lookup table with the hostname used for accessing from another computer.
+To access from another computer you can use the IP address hostname found above.You can also update the lookup table with the hostname used for accessing from another computer.
 ```$ sudo nano /etc/hostname```
 ```$ sudo nano /etc/hosts ```(here you will see the 127.0.0.1 linked to localhost.
 Leave this line alone.
 Further down will be 127.0.1.1.
 Update the name next to this address.
 To update the hostname of your RPi just go to $ sudo raspi-config and change the hostname in system options. ​